christianwach/civicrm-wp-member-sync/readme.txt

 1. Click on "Add Association Rule" to create a rule.
 You will need to create a rule for every CiviCRM membership type you would like to synchronize.
 For every membership type, you will need to determine the CiviMember states that define the member as "current" thereby granting them the appropriate WordPress role.
 It is most common to define "New", "Current" and "Grace" as current.
 Similarly, select which states represent the "expired" status thereby removing the WordPress role from the user.
 It is most common to define "Expired", "Pending", "Cancelled" and "Deceased" as the expired status.
 With 'roles' as your synchronization method, also set the role to be assigned if the membership has expired in "Expiry Role".
 This is not needed when working with Capabilities.
 1. It may sometimes be necessary to manually synchronize users.
 Click on the "Manually Synchronize" tab on the admin page to do so.
 You will want to use this when you initially configure this plugin to synchronize your existing users.
 1. **Note:** If you have the "[Groups](https://wordpress.org/plugins/groups/)" plugin activated and it is version 2.8.0 or greater, then you will have the option to specify one or more "current" and "expired" groups to which users will be synced depending on whether their membership is "current" or "expired".
+* **Note:** If you have [BuddyPress](https://wordpress.org/plugins/buddypress/) active, then you will have the option to specify one or more "current" and "expired" groups to which users will be synced depending on whether their membership is "current" or "expired".

 <h4>Manual Synchronize</h4>